-This Question-by-Question Instruction Guide provides guidance for successfully completing the DSP-MRT for Improving Access to Overdose Treatment (OD Treatment Access) grantees.
-Please reference the "Guidance and Related Definitions" column throughout this document for information about what to report for each data item.
+This Question-by-Question Instruction Guide provides guidance for successfully completing the DSP-MRT for PDO and First Responders-Comprehensive Addiction and Recovery Act Cooperative Agreement (FR-CARA) grantees.
+Please reference the "Guidance and Related Definitions" column throughout the document for information about what to report for each data item.
 SAMHSA requires that grantees complete the items marked with an asterisk throughout this document.
 In SPARS, use the tabs at the top of the screen to navigate to each section of the report.
 Select "View" to open each subsection of the report.

-Grantees must submit DSP-MRT through SPARS one month after the end of each reporting period.
-The table below lists progress report due dates.
+The tables below list progress report due dates.
 Check with your project officer for work plan due dates.